flutter/plugins/packages/webview_flutter/webview_flutter/README.md

   * `WebView.userAgent` -> `WebViewController.setUserAgent`
   * `WebView.backgroundColor` -> `WebViewController.setBackgroundColor`
 * The following features have been moved to an Android implementation class.
-See section `Platform Specific Features` for details on accessing Android platform specific features.
+See section `Platform-Specific Features` for details on accessing Android platform specific features.
   * `WebView.debuggingEnabled` -> `static AndroidWebViewController.enableDebugging`
   * `WebView.initialMediaPlaybackPolicy` -> `AndroidWebViewController.setMediaPlaybackRequiresUserGesture`
 * The following features have been moved to an iOS implementation class.
-See section `Platform Specific Features` for details on accessing iOS platform specific features.
+See section `Platform-Specific Features` for details on accessing iOS platform specific features.
   * `WebView.gestureNavigationEnabled` -> `WebKitWebViewController.setAllowsBackForwardNavigationGestures`
   * `WebView.initialMediaPlaybackPolicy` -> `WebKitWebViewControllerCreationParams.mediaTypesRequiringUserAction`
   * `WebView.allowsInlineMediaPlayback` -> `WebKitWebViewControllerCreationParams.allowsInlineMediaPlayback`